jcbdata/Legalese_Mortgage_Documents/README.md

 where the Sentence is the original text extracted from the document, the Trigger column is the label assigned by a linguist, and Multiclass represents where a given sentence had more than one label assigned.

-The dataset itself is proprietary and will not be fully hosted on Github.
+The underlying data is proprietary and will not be hosted on Github.

 ---